Accountants provide an array of financial services to businesses, nonprofit corporations, governments, industry and even private citizens.

-All College of Business Administration programs are accredited at the highest possible level by AACSB International (the Association to Advance Collegiate Schools of Business).
-In addition, the CBA is one of only 171 schools that have earned separate accounting accreditation.
+All College of Business programs are accredited at the highest possible level by AACSB International (the Association to Advance Collegiate Schools of Business).
+In addition, the College is one of only 171 schools that have earned separate accounting accreditation.
 The College has been consistently rated as one of the best business schools in the nation by the Princeton Review and ranked in the top 100 of all undergraduate programs by BusinessWeek magazine.

 Our close ties to regional businesses provide many benefits for our students.
 Business executives share their expertise as mentors and guest lecturers in classes, and provide valuable advice on program and course content, helping to keep our curricula fresh, relevant and rigorous.
 Students gain valuable hands-on experience through group projects that assign them to solve problems for local businesses and by participating in co-op and internship programs at regional companies.